cfe-lab/CFEIntact/docs/workflow.md

 Determines presence and possible intactness of HIV Packaging Signal Region.

-Based on the alignment, HIVIntact locates the PSI region in the input sequence and checks its length.
+Based on the alignment, CFEIntact locates the PSI region in the input sequence and checks its length.
 For lengths smaller than the [tolerable limit](cutoffs.md), an error with code `PackagingSignalDeletion` is reported.

 ### RRE check